13 Types of Food Packaging: A Selection Guide for Brands

 8. Snack Foods (Chips, Crackers)

 Snack foods benefit from packaging materials that protect against moisture and air while preventing breakage.
-Flexible materials such as plastic packaging such as metalized films, polyethylene, or foil-lined pouches provide the necessary barrier to maintain crispness and flavor.
+Flexible materials, such as plastic-based options (e.g., polyethylene), metalized films, or foil-lined pouches, provide the necessary barrier to maintain crispness and flavor.

 9. Condiments (Sauces, Oils, Vinegar)